-Should you buy the Garmin Vivoactive 4 or Vivoactive 4S?
+Garmin Vivoactive 4 vs. Vivoactive 4S: What's the difference and which should you buy?

 Garmin Vivoactive 4 vs. Vivoactive 4S: Which should you buy?

 No matter which Vivoactive 4 model you choose, you won't have to worry about missing out on any features.
+Either way, you'll be getting one of the best fitness smartwatches out there.
 They're identical under the hood, so your ultimate decision will come down to how large you want your watch to be.
-The price tags aren't drastically different, either.
+You'll also want to think about how important the color options are to you.
+Luckily, the price tags are pretty similar, so that shouldn't make a big difference in your decision.

 If you have a small or even medium-sized wrist, you'll probably prefer the Garmin Vivoactive 4S.
 It takes up less space on your wrist and it's also a bit lighter.
 The 4S is also available in more color options.
 If you're an active individual who doesn't want to be weighed down by your smartwatch, the 4S is an excellent choice.

-With that said, larger wrists will benefit from the standard model.
-The regular Vivoactive 4 offers a bigger display, which is always nice.
-If you don't mind the bigger footprint and the fact that it's a bit heavier, this wearable is the best option for larger wrists and for those who like big displays.
-Remember, the Vivoactive 4 and 4S offer the same set of features, so size is the main deciding factor here.
+With that said, larger wrists will likely benefit from the standard model.
+The regular Vivoactive 4 also offers a larger display, which is always nice.
+If you don't mind the bigger footprint and the fact that it's a bit heavier, this wearable is the best option for larger wrists and for those who like having a bigger display.
+Remember, the Vivoactive 4 and 4S offer the same set of features, so size is the main deciding factor.

 Garmin Vivoactive 4